How to Determine Who is at Fault in a Car Accident in Colorado

-You’ve probably heard that authorities and insurance companies always assign fault to the driver who rear-ends another, and that is typically the case.
+You’ve probably heard that authorities and insurance companies always assign fault to the driver who rear-ends another, which is typically the case.
 This is known as “no-doubt liability” – accidents that are almost always a certain driver’s fault.
 No-doubt liability accidents are difficult to argue against and typically result in a quick settlement for the victims.
 Rear-end accidents aren’t the only accidents that are assigned no-doubt liability.
 Here are a few other examples:

 - Backing-Up Drivers – Drivers who are backing up are usually at-fault for crashes regardless of circumstances.

 - Red-Light Runners – Drivers who run red lights are usually at-fault in auto accidents.

 - Left-Hand Turns – Drivers who are making left-hand turns in front of drivers going the opposite direction are usually at-fault in the auto accident.

 - Impaired Drivers – Drivers who are impaired by drugs or alcohol are usually assigned fault in an auto accident.

 When a driver breaks basic traffic laws or is texting or impaired in any way, it increases the chances that the driver will be determined liable in the car crash.

 This is important to note: Even though you may have done something in the list above at the time of the crash, if your conduct isn’t the reason the crash happened you may not actually be considered to be the “at fault” driver.
 This is why it’s important to call a lawyer to help you navigate questions of liablity.